FIVE

 and bestows more— your calm to pass.

-• Moon figures are the most
+• Moon shadows are the most

 terrifying sort